Involuntary Student Withdrawal Policy

 A student may appeal any decision concerning reenrollment to the Vice President for Student Development.

-If a student is permitted to reenroll following an involuntary withdrawal, the student is responsible for coordinating the return to the University community with the student's Dean’s Office, the Office of Financial Aid, the Office of Learning Resources, Registration, Housing, and Dining Services.
+If a student is permitted to reenroll following an involuntary withdrawal, the student is responsible for coordinating the return to the University community with the Dean of Student's Office, student's Dean’s Office, the Office of Financial Aid, the Office of Learning Resources, Registration, Housing, and Dining Services.
 A student must also resolve any outstanding Code of Conduct issues with the Office of Community Standards and Civility prior to the student's return.

 D. INTERIM INVOLUNTARY WITHDRAWAL